Job outlooks for Computer network technicians

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Computer network technicians in British Columbia:
+Here are some key facts about Computer network and web technicians in Saskatchewan:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

-• 75% of computer network technicians work all year, while 25% work only part of the year, compared to 56% and 43% respectively among all occupations.
-Those who worked only part of the year did so for an average of 32 weeks compared to 32 weeks for all occupations.
+• 87% of computer network and web technicians work all year, while 13% work only part of the year, compared to 65% and 35% respectively among all occupations.
+Those who worked only part of the year did so for an average of 49 weeks compared to 43 weeks for all occupations.

-• 7% of computer network technicians are self-employed compared to an average of 14% for all occupations.
+• Less than 5% of computer network and web technicians are self-employed compared to an average of 16% for all occupations.

 • The gender distribution of people in this occupation is: